Nattie-Nkosi/NathiLibrary/README.md

 </html>
 ```

+This example creates a button that adds a new paragraph to a container element when clicked.
+The `nathiLib.createHTMLElement` function is used to create the paragraph element.

 **This README provides a brief introduction to the library, installation instructions, usage examples, and a complete example using the library's functions.
 You can customize it further according to your needs.**